You are here

 - ICD-9-CM Codes: 433.10, 442.81, 440.8

-However, imaging, in the form of a duplex Doppler ultrasound, an MRI, a CT scan or an angiogram will generally be required to demonstrate the required pathology and loss of function.
+The diagnosis will generally require imaging, in the form of a duplex ultrasound, an MRI, a CT scan or an angiogram, to demonstrate the required pathology and loss of function.

 Additional diagnoses covered by SOP